Green House Noise - Result Generation Tab

 Active Panels

 Select the panel(s) to be included in the green house noise analysis.
-The panel's material and geometry can also be updated.
+The panel's material and geometry parameters can also be updated.

 Click the Filter icon, , to display the Filter Panel dialog.
 Use this dialog to change the panel's status.